wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 The format of this parameter is described in `SSL ciphers <https://www.openssl.org/docs/man1.1.0/apps/ciphers.html>`_.

-.. versionadded:: 3.0.0

 key_request
 ^^^^^^^^^^^

+.. versionadded:: 4.4.0

 The key request settings are configured inside this tag.
+Read more about this feature at :doc:`agent key request <../../registering/key-request>`.

 .. code-block:: xml